 - Florist tape (preferably white)

-- 200g White modelling chocolate: colored with Holly Green ProGel (Or similar)
+- 200g White modeling chocolate: colored with Holly Green ProGel (Or similar)

-- 42g White modelling chocolate: colored with Pink ProGel (Or similar)
+- 42g White modeling chocolate: colored with Pink ProGel (Or similar)

-- 45g Dark modelling chocolate: colored with Black ProGel
+- 45g Dark modeling chocolate: colored with Black ProGel

 - * Disposable gloves (if possible)